macloo/python-adv-web-apps/docs/scraping2.rst

 .. important:: You must understand that every website is different, so probably no other website in the world has the same HTML as the XKCD website.
 However, many websites do have Previous and Next buttons.
 It is necessary to **inspect** the HTML and determine how to extract the next- or previous-page URL (or partial URL) from the HTML on the button.

 **Some websites use JavaScript** to activate their Previous and Next buttons.
-In those cases, you will need to use the Selenium module to navigate while scraping. **Selenium** is covered in the next chapter.
+In those cases, you will need to use the Selenium module to navigate while scraping. **Selenium** is covered `in the next chapter <scraping3.html>`_.

 Harvesting multiple URLs from one page
 --------------------------------------